 Aside from discovering current user habits and key pain points, we needed to define the tone of voice for the chatbot.
 Not an easy task for a company as global as this one.
 Too formal and the chatbot might come across as boring.
 Too informal and you risk offending someone.
 Our interviews, therefore, explored the degree to which the company culture permeated the dispersed offices versus the need for sensitivity to local cultural norms.

 And finally, we were curious to find out how people would interact with an internal chatbot, what their mindset was towards automated support.
-When asked “what would be the first question you would as the bot?” most people started either by saying hello, asking questions about the weather, or finding out about the chatbot’s likes and dislikes.
-A proof that small talk is an important part of chatbot design and should be taken seriously.
+When asked "what would be the first question you would as the bot?" most people started either by saying hello, asking questions about the weather, or finding out about the chatbot's likes and dislikes.
+Proof that small talk is an important part of chatbot design and should be taken seriously.

 To complete our initial research, we ran a company-wide survey to get more quantitative information about the tools and services used, the habits and experience of using external chatbots and voicebots (such as Alexa), and the general satisfaction level with internal support functions.

-2. Define the personality for the bot
+2. Define the bot personality

 The point is that it’s only natural for companies to give their chatbots names.
 Hence the need for UX professionals to help define a bot’s personality.
-Creating a bot persona is a logical extension to the traditional user personas.
-It can be a bit more “creative” than the former, since we are inventing a new “individual”.
+Creating a bot persona is a logical extension to traditional user personas.
+It can be a bit more "creative" than the former since we are inventing a new “individual”.
 However, a bot persona should also be solidly anchored in user research.

 During our project, we presented the findings of the user research phase during our first bot workshop and, together with key internal stakeholders, co-created the personality of the bot by identifying some typical small talk, its likes and dislikes, a background story, the overall goal of the bot, and key services the bot would offer.

-3. Prototyping structured dialogues
+3. Prototype structured dialogues

 At this point, one could jump to the tool of choice to implement the bot.
 It makes a lot of sense though to look at all the functions and define to what extent the dialog should be structured or open.
-For the structured parts, modeling these dialogues in form of a dialog flows (similar to tasks flows in traditional apps) is essential.
+For the structured parts, modeling these dialogues in form of dialog flows (similar to tasks flows in traditional apps) is essential.

 Initially, hand-drawn sketches on the wall work best to get everybody to agree on the general flow and logic.
 Subsequently these can be presented in a clean way using software specifically designed for bot dialog modeling (we tested out Botmock for this occasion) or your standard flow charting tool.

-As important as the flow and logic are to successful chatbots design, the copy should get just as much (if not more) attention.
+As important as the flow and logic are to successful chatbot design, the copy should get just as much (if not more) attention.
 Interestingly, copywriting has always been a key factor in creating good feedback, confirmation and error messages, but unfortunately for websites and apps these dialogs have often been often neglected.
-With bots, copy quickly takes center stage and ensures the “content first” doctrine is truly respected.
+With bots, copy quickly takes center stage and ensures the "content first" doctrine is truly respected.